BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 COMPUTERNAME:~ USERNAME$
 ```

 A path beginning with `.`  means relative to the current working directory.
 In effect `ls .` is the same as `ls`.
-There are times when you absolutely want a path to be relative to where you are currently, use the `.` form.
+There are times when you absolutely want a path to be relative to where you are currently; use the `.` form.

 The * and ?
 Wildcards
 ---------------------

-Sometimes you want copy, rename or delete multiple files all at once.
+Sometimes you want to copy, rename or delete multiple files all at once.
 We can do this by using the `*` (sometimes called  _star_) wildcard character to replace zero or more characters in a filename or directory.

 The command `rm *` will delete every thing in the current working directory except for those files that are special and begin with a `.`, thus until you are very experienced, I recommend that you always use the `-i` (for _interactive_) option when using `rm`.